Hopf algebra actions in tensor categories

-This implies that \'etale algebras have no ``quantum symmetries'' in the sense of Etingof-Walton \cite{ew}. \bco Let $\C$ be a braided tensor category, and $A\in \C$ be an \'etale algebra.
+This implies that \'etale algebras have no ``quantum symmetries'' in the sense of Etingof-Walton \cite{ew}. \begin{corollary} Let $\C$ be a braided tensor category, and $A\in \C$ be an \'etale algebra.
 Assume that $H$ is a Hopf algebra faithfully acting on $A$.
-Then $H$ is the group algebra $k[G]$ for some subgroup $G\subset \Aut_{\alg}(A)$. \eco \bpf Propositions \ref{prop:Qquotient} and \ref{prop:Qcomm} imply that $H^\ast$ is a quotient of the commutative algebra $Q(A)$ and therefore commutative.
+Then $H$ is the group algebra $k[G]$ for some subgroup $G\subset \Aut_{\alg}(A)$. \end{corollary} \begin{proof} Proposition \ref{prop:Qquotient} and \ref{prop:Qcomm} imply that $H^\ast$ is a quotient of the commutative algebra $Q(A)$ and therefore commutative.
 Thus $H$ is co-commutative, which implies that $H=k[G]$ for some finite group $G$.
-Under this identification, restricting the action of $k[G]$ to $G$ we obtain a group action of $G$ on $A$, and since the action is faithful, an embedding $G\to \Aut_{\alg}(A)$. \epf
+Under this identification, restricting the action of $k[G]$ to $G$ we obtain a group action of $G$ on $A$, and since the action is faithful, an embedding $G\to \Aut_{\alg}(A)$. \end{proof}